Autoflowering cannabis: Origins

 A couple of years after its characteristics became known, autoflowering strains became of high interest to cannabis breeders.
 Breeders started developing ruderalis hybrids that had high THC or CBD levels and only needed around 9 weeks to completely mature.
 These hybrids became known as autoflowering cannabis, for its ability to flower automatically without depending on darkness, like normal photoperiodic strains.

-Some autoflowering strains now have up to 27% of THC.
-The harvest is lighter than with photoperiod strains, but the cannabis breeders are creating each year new crossings to solve this matter.

 Characteristics

 Cannabis ruderalis has naturally low concentrations of THC.
 With hybrid breeding, autoflowering plants can contain levels of THC similar to the strain they're bred with.

 Breeders have reported THC content around 25% in some newer varieties while many varieties also have high CBD content.

 Some advantages of autoflower plants include: